US-Israeli delegation lands in UAE on historic flight

 The Abu Dhabi government media office said two people were killed in the blast in the capital, which the National daily reported had hit the KFC and Hardees restaurants on the city's Rashid bin Saeed Street.

-The street is also known as a main road to the airport, where top aides to US.
+The street is also a main road to the airport, where President Trump and Israeli Prime Minister Netanyahu are expected to land later on Monday, in a historic trip between Israel and another Arab country.

 The police said the Abu Dhabi incident also caused several minor and moderate injuries, and residents of the building and surrounding areas were evacuated.